Eyevinn/autovmaf-preprocessing/README.md

 # AutoVMAF Preprocessing

-Python script that analyzes a video via a combination of motion and sharpness to determine the most suitable section to be used for VMAF analysis.
+Python script that analyzes a video (local file or hls-stream) via a combination of motion and sharpness to determine the most suitable section to be used for VMAF analysis.

 The output is a time-code of the frame that contains the most motion and finer details.
 This can for example be confetti, particles, tree leaves, etc.